Asymptotic support theorem for planar isotropic Brownian flows: Preliminaries

 to be the negative second right-hand derivative of the longitudinal and respectively transverse covariance function.
-In Lemma \ref{lem:kappa} we will give an estimate on the longitudinal and transverse respectively covariance function in terms of $\beta_L$ and $\beta_N$ respectively.
+In Lemma~\ref{lem:kappa} we will give an estimate of the longitudinal and transverse covariance functions in terms of $\beta_L$ and $\beta_N$, respectively.

-Lyapunov exponents can be defined for dynamical systems and characterise the exponential rate of separation of infinitesimally close trajectories.
-Baxendale and Harris \citep{bax86} have shown under the assumptions mentioned above, that IBFs have Lyapunov exponents, which satisfy
+Lyapunov exponents can be defined for dynamical systems and characterize the exponential rate of separation of infinitesimally close trajectories.
+Baxendale and Harris~\cite{bax86} have shown under the assumptions mentioned above, that IBFs have Lyapunov exponents, which satisfy

-The top-Lyapunov exponent $\mu_1$, and more precisely its sign, crucially affects the asymptotic behaviour of the flow.
-As shown in \citep{css99} and \citep{ss02} respectively a non-negative top Lyapunov exponent $\mu_1 \geq 0$ implies that any non-trivial bounded set (a set is said to be {\it non-trivial} if it is connected and contains more than one point) does not contract to a single point under the action of the flow.
-On the other hand, if $\mu_1 < 0$ then according to \citep{ss02} there is a positive probability that a small set contracts to a single point and hence our result cannot be true.
-By this remark and since we would like to use results from \citep{vB10} we always will assume a strictly positive top-Lyapunov exponent.
-But we conjecture that the results in \citep{vB10} and hence our main result is also true for $\mu_1 = 0$.
-For more details on Lyapunov exponents for random dynamical systems we refer to \citep{arn98}.
+The top-Lyapunov exponent $\mu_1$, and more precisely its sign, crucially affects the asymptotic behavior of the flow.
+As shown in \cite{css99} and~\cite{ss02}, a nonnegative top Lyapunov exponent $\mu_1 \geq0$ implies that any nontrivial bounded set (a set is said to be \textit{nontrivial} if it is connected and contains more than one point) does not contract to a single point under the action of the flow.
+On the other hand,\vadjust{\goodbreak} if $\mu_1 < 0$, then according to \cite {ss02} there is a positive probability that a small set contracts to a single point, and hence our result cannot be true.
+By this remark, and since we would like to use results from~\cite{vB10}, we always will assume a strictly positive top-Lyapunov exponent.
+But we conjecture that the results in~\cite{vB10}, and hence our main result, are also true for $\mu_1 = 0$.
+For more details on Lyapunov exponents for random dynamical systems we refer to~\cite{arn98}.

-If the flow $\flow$ is restricted to $\{(s,t)\in \R_+ \times \R_+ : s \leq t\}$ it is called the {\it forward flow}, whereas if restricted to $\{(s,t)\in \R_+ \times \R_+ : s \geq t\}$ it is called the {\it backward flow}.
-In Kunita \citep[Theorem 4.2.10]{kun90} the generating Brownian field of the backward Brownian flow has been calculated.
-If the flow is isotropic it turns out that it is in fact equal to the generating Brownian field of the forward Brownian flow (see \citep[(3.7)]{bax86}).
-This implies that for fixed $T>0$ we have
+If the flow $\flow$ is restricted to $\{(s,t)\in\R_+ \times\R_+ \dvtx s \leq t\}$, it is called the \textit{forward flow}, whereas if restricted to $\{(s,t)\in\R_+ \times\R_+ \dvtx s \geq t\}$, it is called the \textit{backward flow}.
+In Kunita~\cite{kun90}, Theorem 4.2.10, the generating Brownian field of the backward Brownian flow has been calculated.
+If the flow is isotropic it turns out that it is in fact equal to the generating Brownian field of the forward Brownian flow; see~\cite{bax86}, (3.7).
+This implies that for fixed $T>0$, we have

-the so-called {\it time reversal} property of IBFs.
+the so-called \textit{time reversal} property of IBFs.

-\subsection{Time-scaled Trajectories}
+\subsection{Time-scaled trajectories}